News & Stories

 While not every person who is alone is lonely—and not every person who is lonely is alone!—recognizing those who truly are experiencing loneliness can be difficult, placing them at increased risk for the serious problems loneliness can cause.

-Consider these significant health findings:
+Consider these significant health findings on loneliness:

 - Loneliness can lead to major depression.